bogzbonny/yeehaw/docs/_DUMP.md

 StackPanes.ChangeFocusToNextPane() in regards to the IC that is being returned

-it appears to be that, when the SHP changes focus from the SVP to WP1, the change in inputability to the SVP is propagated all the way up to the CUI.EO.
-At that point, while processing the IC, the CUI.EO will remove ALL instances of the pane control combos in its prioritizer as all of them are registered to its only child - the SHP.
-And since WP1 isn't registering any pane control combos, the CUI.EO winds up with no registered pane control combos.
+it appears to be that, when the SHP changes focus from the SVP to WP1, the change in inputability to the SVP is propagated all the way up to the TUI.EO.
+At that point, while processing the IC, the TUI.EO will remove ALL instances of the pane control combos in its prioritizer as all of them are registered to its only child - the SHP.
+And since WP1 isn't registering any pane control combos, the TUI.EO winds up with no registered pane control combos.

 a potential solution would be for a ParentPane to check if any of the InputabilityChanges removals overlap with the ParentPane's selfEvs and then send